bseibold/tpkbdctl/README.md

     SUBSYSTEM=="hidraw", ATTRS{idVendor}=="17ef", ATTRS{idProduct}=="6009", ACTION=="add", RUN+="/etc/udev/tpkbdctl_runner"

-Customize this according to you needs and save it as `/etc/udev/tpkbdctl_runner`.
+Customize this according to your needs and save it as `/etc/udev/tpkbdctl_runner`.
 Don't forget to make it executable.

     #!/bin/sh